-If there is a message "no data to display" instead of a table, then no corrective actions were required as a result of this audit.
+If there is a message "no o data to display" instead of a table, th nen no corrective actions were required as a result of this aud it.

 Criterion with desired outcome Attainment Rating Audit Evidence Audit Finding Corrective action required and timeframe for completion (days) Criterion 2.1.7 Governance bodies shall ensure service providers identify and work to address barriers to equitable service delivery.
 PA Low The governance board(s) have systems for monitoring performance against the strategic plan of the wider organisation.
 Monthly reports and meeting minutes were reviewed and confirmed that performance is monitored.
-However, there are not yet processes and systems to meet all aspects of this revised Standard.
+A finding was identified against this criterion during the provider's part provisional audit in April 2023.
+A date to address this finding by 6 November 2023 was identified on the amended Schedule to their Certificate.
+Since the April audit there has been some preparatory work done to address processes and systems to meet all aspects of this revised Standard.
+However, on the day of this audit, the criterion remains partially met.
 The governance board(s) have not yet developed ways to ensure service providers identify and work to address barriers to equitable service delivery.
-Ensure that the governance board(s) develop ways for service providers to identify and work to address barriers to equity in service delivery.
-Criterion 2.2.7 Service providers shall ensure their health care and support workers can deliver highquality health care for Māori.
-PA Low There are a range of monitoring tools (e.g.: internal audits) for ensuring residents receive high quality services.
-There is not a process or system for ensuring health care and support workers can deliver high-quality health care for Māori.
-Develop, or use existing, systems or processes to ensure health care and support workers can deliver high-quality health care for Māori.
-180 days
+The governance board(s) develops ways for service providers to identify and work to address barriers to equity in service delivery.
+A shorter timeframe has been given to match the timeframe to address this finding, already on the provider's certificate.
+90 days Criterion 2.2.7 PA Low There are a range of monitoring tools (eg, There is not a process or Develop, or use existing, systems